EliotVU/Unreal-Library/README.md

 # UELib

-The Unreal library (UELib) provides you an API to read (parse/deserialize) the contents of Unreal Engine game package files such as .UDK, .UPK.
+The Unreal library (UELib) provides you an API to read (parse/deserialize) contents of Unreal Engine game package files, such as .UDK and .UPK files.

-Its main purpose is to decompile the UnrealScript byte-code to its original source-code.
+The main goal of UELib is to decompile the UnrealScript byte-code, which is achieved by reconstructing the original UnrealScript source from Unreal data classes:

-It accomplishes this by reading the necessary Unreal data classes such as:

     UObject, UField, UConst, UEnum, UProperty, UStruct, UFunction, UState, UClass, UTextBuffer, UMetaData, UPackage

-Classes such as UStruct, UState, UClass, and UFunction contain the UnrealScript byte-code which we can deserialize in order to re-construct the byte-codes to its original UnrealScript source.

-Additionally UELib is also capable of deserializing of many more data classes such as:
+UELib is also capable of deserializing other Unreal data classes:

     UFont, USound, UPalette, UTexture,
     UTexture2D, UTexture2DDynamic, UTexture2DComposite, UTexture3D,
     UTextureCube, UTextureFlipBook, UTextureMovie
-    UPrimitive, UPolys
+    UPrimitive, UPolys,
+    UComponent

 ## Install